aibaribrayev/production-newsapi/Readme.md

 - Get All News

-To retrieve all news articles, send a GET request to /news.
+To retrieve all news, send a GET request to /news.
 You can optionally specify the pagination parameters page and size as query parameters.
 The default values are 0 for page and 10 for size.

 - Get News by ID